DamoM73/anvil-python-tutorials/06_create_home_form.md

 ### Rename Form1

 Form1 is a poor name for this file.
-So we will remane it to `MainForm` (check your spelling and capitalisation).
+So we will rename it to `MainForm` (check your spelling and capitalisation).

 ```{admonition} Naming Conventions
 :class: note